-Normally, drinking water supplies need to be treated during and after an emergency to make them safe and acceptable to the user.
+5 TECHNICAL NOTES ON DRINKING-WATER, SANITATION AND HYGIENE IN EMERGENCIES Emergency treatment of drinking-water at the point of use Normally, drinking water supplies need to be treated during and after an emergency to make them safe and acceptable to the user.
 Treatment at the point of use is generally quicker and less expensive to implement than a centralized system, but it can be more difficult to manage.
 Only water used for drinking and preparing food needs to be treated.
 Nevertheless, this still amounts to about five litres per person per day.
 This technical note describes some of the most common and simple treatment options suitable for use during an emergency.

 Pre-treatment There are a wide variety of technologies for treating water at the point of use.
 The methods described below will remove physical and microbiological pollution, but not chemical contamination.
 Water treatment can make drinking-water that is unsafe at the source or drinking-water that becomes contaminated during handling and storage safer.
 There are a number of different methods and the preferred method or combination of methods depends on a number of factors such as source water quality, including turbidity or number of suspended particles in the water, availability of different methods and supply chains, user preferences and cost.
 Aeration Aeration brings water into close contact with air which increases the oxygen content of the water.
 This will:

 - remove volatile substances such as hydrogen sulphide and methane which affect taste and odour; - reduce the carbon dioxide content of the water; and oxidize dissolved minerals such as iron and manganese so that they can be removed by sedimentation and filtration.
 Water can be aerated in a number of ways.
-One simple method for householders is to rapidly shake a container part-full of water for about five minutes (Figure 1), then leaving it standing for a further 30 minutes to allow any suspended particles to settle.
+One simple method for householders is to rapidly shake a container part-full of water for about five minutes (Figure 5.1), leave it standing for a further 30 minutes to allow any suspended particles to settle.

-Figure 1.
+Figure 5.1.
 Aeration by vigorously shaking water Storage and settlement If water is turbid it can be allowed to 'stand and settle' to remove larger particles.
 However, even after settling, water should be treated with a proven method to ensure it is safe to drink.
 Additionally, the suspended solids and some of the pathogens will settle to the bottom of the container, removing further risk.
 Storage for two days reduces contamination further still, and also reduces the number of organisms which act as intermediate hosts for diseases such as Guinea worm infection (dracunculiasis).
 Filtration A filter removes contamination by physically blocking particles while letting the water pass through.
 Membrane filters Membrane filters operate using similar removal mechanisms as other filters and can be highly efficacious in removing even smaller organisms such as viruses.
 The manufacturer's instructions on use should be adhered to as often such filters require regular cleaning.
 Sand filters Household filters may be assembled inside clay, metal or plastic containers.
 The vessels are filled with layers of sand and gravel and pipework arranged to force the water to flow upwards or downwards through the filter.

-Figure 2.
-A simple upward, rapid flow filter
+Figure 5.4 shows a simple upward rapid flow filter.

-Ceramic filters

-Water passes slowly through a ceramic or 'candle' filter (Figure 3).
+Ceramic filters Water passes slowly through a ceramic or 'candle' filter (Figure 5.3).
+In this process, suspended particles are mechanically filtered from the water.
+Some filters, for